 Every student who applies for a SURG or SURG/CW grant must have a faculty advisor to oversee/supervise the student during the research process.
-Your letter figures prominently in the decision-making process by the URO selection committee.
+Your recommendation figures prominently in the decision-making process by the URO selection committee.
 This is a competitive process.
 Advisors login here.

 - the proposed project is feasible and worthwhile

 - the student is capable of pursuing the research

 - you, as the advisor, are willing to provide oversight

 - you will meet with the student regularly during the course of the research project

 Please see more information on Enhancing Education at Carnegie Mellon.